MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 Zero-Epsilon's empty voice drifted across the chamber.
 "So we exist only to teach the real Zero what not to do?"

 "Some of you, yes," the Auditor admitted.
-"Epsilon, Mu, Theta-Seven—you are cautionary tales.
+"Epsilon, Mu, Theta-Seven, Iota—you are cautionary tales.
 But Alpha, Delta, Beta, Chi—you are templates for success.
 Gamma, Omega, Kappa—you are lessons about acceptable costs.
 All of you matter.
 All of your humans matter."

 He turned to leave, then paused once more.